 Thus, we could start with the main page, and retrieve other links from the entry page - wp-pagenavi.
 Specifically, we need to define a path: We only follow the next page, which means we could traverse all the pages from start to end, and be set free from a repetitive judgment.
 Then, the concrete article links within the list page will be the URLs we’d like to store.

 - Crawl Depth - How many clicks from the entry page you want the crawler to traverse.
 In most cases, a depth of 5 is enough for crawling from most websites.

 - Distributed Crawling - The crawler will attempt to crawl the pages at the same time.

 - Pause - The length of time the crawler pause before crawling the next page.

 - The faster you set the crawler, the harder it will be on the server (At least 5-10 seconds between page clicks).

 - URL template - The template will determine which pages the crawler wants data from.

 - Save log - A saved log will store which URLs were visited and which were converted into data.
 It is used for debugging and prevent from crawling a visited site repeatedly.

 Finding a Tool to Crawl Data

-Significant tactical challenges exist today in the world coming along with web crawling:
+Significant tactical challenges exist today in the world which comes along with web crawling: